Tw1ZZLER/ECCS1721-Digital-Logic/Lab Reports/Lab 07 Formal Report.md

 nand/nor Sop critical path was 6 gates long nand/nor Pos critical path was also 6 gates long
-			They did not differ in length
+			They did not differ in length.

 8. Which method (sum-of-product or product-of-sum) resulted in a more efficient hardware implementation from the perspective of complexity/power (number of transistors) and speed (critical path)?
 Why?

+Both Sop and Pos had the same optimal critical path length of 6 Tg in nand/nor format.
+However, the nand/nor Sop had the least transistors with 52 Ts.